Vision Related Learning Issues

 How Does The Vision Therapy Program Work?

-Vision therapy is comprised of individualized exercises where various lenses, prisms, filters, occluders and other specialty equipment is used to develop visual skills and processing.
+Vision therapy is comprised of individualized exercises where various lenses, prisms, filters, occluders and other specialty equipment are used to develop visual skills and processing.

 Typically, a vision therapy program consists of weekly in-office sessions 40 minutes in length and daily at-home exercises.
 Depending on the severity of diagnosis, eye health and the patient’s compliance to daily exercises the vision therapy program can range from a few weeks to several months.
 The eye doctor closely monitors the patient to ensure noticeable improvements and positive changes to the patient’s visual functions and determines the length of the program.